jdw1996/epiphyte-mono/README.md

-# Semper Mono
+# Epiphyte Mono

-The Semper Mono font is a clear, easy-to-read font primarily intended for writing code.
+The Epiphyte Mono font is a clear, easy-to-read font primarily intended for writing code.
 It is based on the
 [Liberation Mono](https://pagure.io/liberation-fonts) font and so is metrically compatible with Courier New.